evbots/triangle-crypto/index.md

 ## Are you on Meetup.com?

 Not yet.
-We've found meetup to be pretty annoying for scheduling events, and there is no longer a free tier.
-We'll schedule events via chat groups and get out the word that way.
+However, there are other local crypto groups on Meetup.
+Meetup has decided to remove the free tier.
+If we get a sponsor, maybe we'll pay for a meetup subscription for the group.
+For now, IRL events will be scheduled and promoted via the discord chat group.

 ## Sign up for the Newsletter!